Back to Blog Home

 Source Maps Page

-To see if the path is matching what was uploaded to Sentry, go to the project’s Source Maps page and select the latest artifact.
+To see if the path matches what was uploaded to Sentry, go to the project’s Source Maps page and select the latest artifact.
 The path will show underneath the Artifact column.

 Match